edogambacorta/portfolio-website/memory-bank/progress.md

    - SplineSceneBasic component created for 3D graphics integration
    - CTAButton component implemented for calls-to-action
    - ServiceCard component created for displaying services
+   - Tubelight navbar component integrated into the Header and refined

 3. Main Page Layout:
    - Basic structure of the home page implemented in app/page.tsx
    - Sections defined: Hero, Services, Portfolio, Insights, About Us, Contact, Footer

+4. Navigation:
+   - Tubelight navbar implemented with improved styling and functionality
+   - Smooth scrolling implemented with offset to account for header height
+   - Navigation links set up for all main sections
+   - Header hover effect implemented

+5. Responsive Design:
+   - Initial responsive design implemented for the header and navbar

 ## What's Left to Build